 Puebla is known to be the official culinary destination of Mexico and, although every state has its food identity and specialties, Puebla can be considered on top of the game.
 Its typical creative delicacies are not for every palate but appreciated by the most.

-For a reason Puebla’s historical center is nominated UNESCO Heritage Site.
+Puebla’s historical center is nominated UNESCO Heritage Site.

 Among the delicious food in Puebla, the Chile en Nogada is the most popular dish and the culinary symbol of Puebla.
 It’s a seasonal dish because the ingredients used can be found only in the summer.
-So if you want to try it, make sure you go between July and August when the Chile is ready to be picked up.
+So if you want to try it, make sure you go between July and August when Chile is ready to be picked up.

-There is a lot of history around this traditional plate, so that they even do festivals and competitions for the best chile en Nogada.
+There is a lot of history around this traditional plate, so they even do festivals and competitions for the best chile en Nogada.
 If you are a foody person, you should not miss it.

 Now they are starting to make the vegan version which might be totally different from the original one but for sure you can get an idea of flavors.